-Porcelain Dental Crowns and Bridges in Whitehouse, OH
+Dental Crowns in Whitehouse

 Breaking or damaging a tooth affects both your appearance and your health.
 You may find yourself hiding your smile in public or in pictures.
 A chipped or fractured tooth also puts you at risk for a number of dental issues, including cavities, decay and even tooth loss.

-This dental restoration may be right for you if you have:
+This dental restoration may be right for you if you have: • Chipped or fractured teeth

-- Decayed or otherwise damaged teeth
+• Decayed or otherwise damaged teeth

-- A weakened tooth following a root canal
+• A weakened tooth following a root canal

-- A dental implant (the crown is placed over the implant)
+• A dental implant (the crown is placed over the implant)

 If decay or damage to the tooth is less severe, a regular dental filling may be more appropriate.
 Crowns are necessary whenever a root canal has been required.
 Crowns can play other useful roles, such as providing stability for dental bridges.

 What are the benefits of a dental crown?

 A crown can protect and even save your tooth, by adding stability to the tooth and capping it with a strong composite material that will prevent air or microbes from reaching the interior of the tooth.
 In addition to preserving a tooth, one benefit that patients especially appreciate is that when a major dental procedure such as root canal is finalized with a crown, the severe pain that was experienced is gone, and will not come back.